 Your invoices should always include your name or your company’s name.
 State your business address and, preferably, your business email and phone number at the top of the invoice.
 You may also add your logo and colors for branding.

-Do you need free addresses?
-See our article on free business emails.
+Do you need a free email address?
+See our buyer’s guide on the free business emails.

 - Detailed description of the work or products provided